 The good news is that banks usually do not apply any charges on these intra-account transfers.

-Benefit #5: Get familiar with FX forward contracts to keep your clients happy
+Benefit #5: Get familiar with FX forward contracts to keep your business partners happy

-Are you familiar with international clients insisting to pay you in their local currency?
+Are you familiar with international business partners (suppliers, consultants, etc.) insisting to pay you in their local currency?

 Obviously, that won’t be your preferred choice: you would rather have them pay you in your local currency and not theirs.

-No surprise here as neither you nor your clients want to have their business exposed to foreign exchange risk.
+No surprise here as neither you nor your business partners want to have their business exposed to foreign exchange risk.

-Having a multi-currency account may be the first step toward a solution.
+Having one account able to hold multiple currencies may be the first step toward a solution.

-Let your client pay you in their local currency assuming these are supported by your multi-currency account.
+Let your business partner pay you in their local currency, assuming these are supported by your multi-currency account.

 At this point, you haven’t ruled out the foreign exchange risk as you are holding funds in your clients’ currency on your account.